scope-lab/pyest/docs/examples.rst

 (CR3BP).

 .. note::
-    This example utilizes a cache of precomputed Monte Carlo samples.
+    This example utilizes a cache of precomputed Monte Carlo samples to evaluate various performance measures.
     If the cache is not available, this example will generate new samples and store them in a cache for future use.
     On first run, this may take a few minutes to build the cache.
+These samples are only for performance evaluation and not required for any of the adaptive Gaussian splitting operations.

 .. literalinclude:: ../examples/example_splitting_cislunar.py
    :language: python